zaheer15351/twitch/README.md

 In the given timeframe, I managed to complete the following

-- Home page that lets a user login with Twitch
+- Home page that lets a user login with Twitch and return back with the oauth token
 - Streamer page that shows an embedded livestream and a chat box from a streamer

 ## Scope not covered